What is AdBlue?

 If the warning persists after driving, there could be a problem with the system or sensors.
 Check your car’s manual for guidance specific to your make and model.
 If the manual is unclear or the recommended steps have no effect, take your car to a mechanic.

-Which cars use AdBlue?
+Which cars use AdBlue in 2024?

 Many diesel cars that meet Euro 6 emissions standards use AdBlue.
 However, not all of them do since other systems can also be used to reduce NOx emissions.